-H-1B Filing Season on the Horizon
+Plan Now For FY2018 H-1B Cap Filing Season

-The H 1B filing period is fast approaching for employers who intend to sponsor a first time H 1B worker during the next federal fiscal year (i.e., October 1, 2016 to September 30, 2017).
-U.S. Citizenship & Immigration Services ("USCIS") will begin accepting new H 1B petitions on April 1, 2016, as the H 1B regulations allow H 1B petitions to be filed up to six months before H 1B employment is to commence.
-Employers are encouraged to apply on or as soon as possible after this date for any potential new employees who will require a new H 1B visa in order to lock in an H 1B visa slot for any such potential employees for the upcoming federal fiscal year.
-Therefore, we recommend that employers canvass their workforce and potential recruitment pool immediately to determine who is most likely to need H 1B status in the upcoming federal fiscal year.
+The H 1B filing period is fast approaching for employers who intend to sponsor a first time H 1B worker during the next federal fiscal year (i.e., October 1, 2017 to September 30, 2018).
+U.S. Citizenship & Immigration Services ("USCIS") will begin accepting new H 1B petitions on April 1, 2017, as the H 1B regulations allow H 1B petitions to be filed up to six months before H 1B employment is to commence.
+Because USCIS grants a limited number of new H 1B visas each federal fiscal year, Employers are encouraged to apply on or as soon as possible after April 1, 2017 for any potential new employees who will require a new H 1B visa.
+Therefore, we recommend employers canvass their workforce and potential recruitment pool immediately to determine who is most likely to need H 1B status in the 2018 federal fiscal year.

-USCIS grants 65,000 new H 1B visa slots per federal fiscal year to employers who hire for positions that require at least a bachelor's degree in a specialty field.
-An additional 20,000 new H 1B visa slots are available to employers who hire employees with master's degrees from U.S. universities or colleges.
+USCIS grants 65,000 new H 1B visas per federal fiscal year to employers who hire foreign workers for positions that require at least a bachelor's degree in a specialty field.
+An additional 20,000 new H 1B visas are available to employers who hire foreign workers with a master's degree from a U.S. university or college.
 These annual allocation limits are generally referred to as the "H 1B cap."

-Because the demand for new H 1B temporary work visas will almost certainly exceed the supply of available H-1B visa slots for the fiscal year, USCIS often runs out of visa slots months before the fiscal year ends.
-When USCIS receives more H 1B petitions than available slots, a random selection process is triggered to determine which petitions are accepted for processing.
-The H-1B cap for the 2016 federal fiscal year was reached on April 7, 2015, with 233,000 petitions received within the first week of the 2016 fiscal year filing season.
+Because the demand for new H 1B visas will almost certainly exceed the supply of available H-1B visas, USCIS often runs out of visas months before the fiscal year ends.
+When USCIS receives more H 1B petitions than available visas, a random selection process is triggered to determine which petitions are accepted for processing.
+The H-1B cap for the 2017 federal fiscal year was reached on April 7, 2016, with 236,000 petitions received within the first week of the 2017 fiscal year filing season.

-An H 1B visa slot must be obtained in order for a foreign worker to engage in "new" H 1B employment.
+An H 1B cap visa must be obtained in order for a foreign worker to engage in "new" H 1B employment.
 "New" H 1B employment generally refers to H 1B petitions that are filed for foreign nationals who are not currently in H 1B status.
-When new H 1B employment requires an H 1B visa slot, it is generally referred to as "cap subject."
-Foreign workers whose employment is cap subject may not begin their H 1B employment until the beginning of the federal fiscal year in which their H 1B visa slot was issued (i.e., October 1).
-However, there are exceptions when both new H 1B and continued H 1B employment is not subject to the annual H 1B visa slot allocation-these are generally referred to as "cap exempt" petitions.
+When new H 1B employment requires an H 1B cap visa, it is generally referred to as "cap subject."
+Foreign workers whose employment is cap subject may not begin their H 1B employment until the beginning of the federal fiscal year for which their H 1B cap visa was issued (i.e., October 1).
+However, there are exceptions when both new H 1B and continued H 1B employment is not subject to the annual H 1B cap visa allocation-these are generally referred to as "cap exempt" petitions.
 Exempt from the H 1B cap are the following: